Coleman appliances made in countries other than the US and Canada

-Coleman in Toronto made this Model 157 lamp
+Coleman in Toronto made this Model 157 "Sunshine" lamp

 which is also date stamped Jan.
 1947 as the above Wichita Model 152s.

-Bob Meyer outfitted his lamp with a fluted parchment Empress shade<
+Bob Meyer outfitted his lamp with an optional "Sheer-Lite" shade

 that is also from this period.

-Coleman in Toronto made this Model 156 lamp
+Coleman in Toronto made this Model 156 "Empress" lamp

 which is date stamped Feb.
 1949.